tchoi8/interviews/Hoja de Router/readme.md

 Q:  I have watched that most of the students have their own [blog](http://blog.sfpc.io/).
 Do you recommend to write their experiences at school?

 A: Yes, it's very important they keep record of their learning and questions.
 We celebrate the process more than the final project.
 Thus, More Poetry, Less Demo!
-Current session is keeping daily blogs on http://blog.sfpc.io/  Also check out [instagram](https://instagram.com/sfpc_nyc/)
+Current session is keeping daily blogs.
+Also check out [instagram](https://instagram.com/sfpc_nyc/)

 Q: Do students choose their own final projects?
 In which way do you collaborate with them to develop these projects?